hrydgard/ppsspp/README.md

 * A major rework of sceAtrac audio decoding, fixing various music hangs and similar issues
 * Many fixes and workarounds to depth and stencil buffer usage, and also FBO management
 * Audio reverb support
+* Combo keys - custom touch buttons that press multiple PSP buttons
+* 5xBR upscaling on GPU (postprocessing effect)
+* Performance improvements like multithreaded audio mixing
 * ARM64 JIT crash bug fixes
 * GLSL shader cache to reduce stuttering ingame
 * Support render-to-CLUT functionality that some games use to change colors of various monsters
 * x86-64 support on Android
 * Auto-hide on-screen controls after a while of no usage
-* Preparations for supporting more graphics APIs
 * Fixes to prescale UV speedhack, now seems reliable
 * Faster ISO RAM cache
 * New UI for moving around the PSP display on larger screens
+* Minor UI fixes like better slider controls
+* Assorted stability fixes (ffmpeg crash, etc)
+* Volume setting is back
+* Preparations for supporting more graphics APIs

 What's new in 1.1.1
 -------------------